Edit

 Components

-• Azure Virtual Machines VMs are on-demand, scalable computing resources that give you the flexibility of virtualization but eliminate the maintenance demands of physical hardware.
+• Azure Virtual Machines VMs are on-demand, scalable computing resources that eliminate the maintenance demands of physical hardware.
+In this architecture, they run the migrated workloads and provide flexibility and scalability.
 The operating system choices include Windows and Linux.
-The VMs are an on-demand and scalable resource.

 • Azure Virtual Network is a secure private network in the cloud.
-It connects VMs to one another, to the internet, and to on-premises networks.
+It connects VMs to each other, to the internet, and to on-premises networks.
+It provides the necessary connectivity for the migrated workloads.

-• Azure Disk Storage is highly durable and high-performance block storage for Azure VMs.
-There are four disk storage options for the cloud: Ultra Disk SSD Managed Disks, Premium SSD Managed Disks, Standard SSD Managed Disks, and Standard HDD Managed Disks.
+• Azure Disk Storage provides highly durable and high-performance block storage for Azure VMs.
+It supports various disk storage options to meet performance and durability needs.
+There are four disk storage options for the cloud: Azure Ultra Disk Storage, Azure Premium SSD, Azure Standard SSD, and Azure Standard HDD.

-• Azure Files offers simple, secure, and serverless enterprise-grade file shares in the cloud.
+• Azure Files provides simple, secure, and serverless enterprise-grade file shares in the cloud.
 The shares support access by the industry-standard Server Message Block (SMB) and Network File System (NFS) protocols.
-They can be mounted concurrently by cloud and on-premises deployments of Windows, Linux, and macOS.
+Cloud and on-premises deployments of Windows, Linux, and macOS can mount file shares concurrently.

-• Azure ExpressRoute carries private connections between on-premises infrastructure and Azure datacenters.
+• ExpressRoute carries private connections between on-premises infrastructure and Azure datacenters.
+It helps ensure high-speed and secure connectivity.

-• Azure SQL is a family of SQL cloud databases that provides a unified experience for your entire SQL portfolio, and a wide range of deployment options from edge to cloud.
+• Azure SQL is a family of SQL cloud databases that provide a unified experience for your entire SQL portfolio and a wide range of deployment options from the edge to the cloud.
+It provides fully managed database services for migrated workloads.

-• Azure SQL Database, part of the Azure SQL family, is a fully managed platform as a service (PaaS) database engine.
+• Azure SQL Database, which is part of the Azure SQL family, is a fully managed platform as a service (PaaS) database engine.
 It handles most database management functions, such as upgrading, patching, backups, and monitoring, without your involvement.
-Azure SQL Database is always running on the latest stable version of the SQL Server database engine and patched OS, with 99.99 percent availability.
+SQL Database always runs on the latest stable version of the SQL Server database engine and patched OS, with 99.99% availability to help ensure high availability and performance.

 Scenario details

-You can easily migrate your System i and AS/400 workloads to Azure.
-The migrated workloads will match or improve performance and availability, at lower cost and with opportunities to modernize.
+Infinite i lets you migrate your System i and AS/400 workloads to Azure.
+The migrated workloads in Azure maintain or improve performance and availability, reduce costs, and create opportunities for modernization.

-To migrate your applications, you compile them with the Infinite i suite.
-After deployment on Infinite i on Azure, the applications run as they did on the System i platform.
-The Infinite i runtime environment provides everything you need to run jobs and execute control language commands in a Linux environment.
+After deployment on Infinite i in Azure, the applications run as they did on the System i platform.
+The Infinite i runtime environment supports job processing and control language commands in a Linux environment.

-The benefits of the Infinite i environment include:
+The Infinite i environment provides the following benefits:

 • Easy migration of System i workloads to Azure.